What is Hoarding Disorder?

 - The behavior is not a symptom or result of another mental health condition.

-The diagnosing mental health professional will assess whether the patient is excessively acquiring items (as opposed to merely saving items that they acquire normally), as well as the patient’s level of awareness of their behavior.
+The diagnosing mental health professional will assess whether the patient is excessively acquiring items (as opposed to merely saving things in a usual manner), as well as the patient’s level of awareness of their behavior.

 PLEASE CONSULT A PHYSICIAN FOR MORE INFORMATION.